Khoren Oganesian: International career

-In 1975, Oganesian joined the Soviet Union national under-21 football team, coached by Valentin Nikolayev.
+In 1975, Oganesian joined the Soviet Union under-21 national team, coached by Valentin Nikolayev.
 He was a part of the Soviet youth team when it won the UEFA Euro 1976 U-21.

-Oganesian's skill were noticed by the coaches of the Soviet Union national football team, which he started playing for in 1979, when the team was managed by Konstantin Beskov.
+Oganesian's skill were noticed by the coaches of the Soviet Union national team, which he started playing for in 1979, when the team was managed by Konstantin Beskov.
 The following year, as part of the Soviet Union Olympic football team, the USSR squad won bronze at the 1980 Summer Olympics in Moscow.
 Oganesian scored twice at the Olympics.
-His first goal was in a dominant 4-0 victory over Venezuela in the group stage.
-The Soviet team advanced to the semifinals, where they were defeated 0-1 by East Germany.
+His first goal was in a dominant 4–0 victory over Venezuela in the group stage.
+The Soviet team advanced to the semifinals, where they were defeated 1–0 by East Germany.
 Oganesian did not play because of a concussion received in the quarterfinals.
 In the following bronze medal match against Yugoslavia, Oganesian came off the bench and scored his second goal and the winning goal at the 67th minute.
-Sergey Andreyev also scored a goal, leaving the final score 2-0 for the Soviet Union.
+Sergey Andreyev also scored a goal, leaving the final score 2–0 for the Soviet Union.

 The Soviet national team participated in the 1982 FIFA World Cup.
 Oganesian became the first Armenian player to take part in the World Cup.
 Oganesian scored one goal in the second group stage against Belgium.
-The goal proved to be decisive, as the final score was 1-0.
-Though the USSR tied with Poland 0-0, the Polish team advanced to the knockout stage instead due to total goal difference.
+The goal proved to be decisive, as the final score was 1–0.
+Though the USSR tied with Poland 0–0, the Polish team advanced to the knockout stage instead due to total goal difference.
 Oganesian concluded playing for the national team of the country in 1984.
 In his five years on the team, he played 34 matches and scored 6 goals, most of which proved decisive.